hhwangS27/home_credit/README.md

 from schemas import schemas
 ```

-# create our cassandra keyspace called 'quartet' using this code:
+# Create our cassandra keyspace called 'quartet' using this code:
 ```
 CREATE KEYSPACE quartet WITH REPLICATION = {'class': 'SimpleStrategy', 'replication_factor':2};
 ```